delightio/ios/README.md

 Advanced Setup
 --------------

+### Annotation ###

+An annotated session can be started by calling `[Delight startWithAppToken:annotation:]`.
+For example, to record the front-facing camera in addition to the screen, pass DLAnnotationFrontVideoAndAudio as the annotation parameter.

 ### Stopping the Recording ###

 By default, recording will stop when the user presses the device's home button or after 10 minutes, whichever comes first.
 To stop recording earlier, call `[Delight stop]`.